The Essential Hierarchy of Self-Care Needs

 When you skip out on self-care for too long at any level of the pyramid, you will begin to notice in the form of mental or emotional breakdowns, weight gain or loss, acne, or other physical and emotional changes.

-I want to start a revolution in which women across the country and the world realize that self-care is not selfish.
+I want to start a revolution in which women across the country and the world realise that self-care is not selfish.
 It is a core requirement of our being.
-Let’s analyze the pyramid to see why self-care is so essential.

 Physiological Needs (Start Here)